bluebandit21/thermal_turret/docs/wiring.md

 Right leg connected to ground
 0.1 uF capacitor (labelled "BC 104") between high and low pins

+Output pin of op-amp circuit connected to pin A1 (fifth pin from the bottom on the middle row of pins on the left (oriented with ST logo on bottom))

 TODO: // describe op-amp circuit coming off of data pin